 Hundreds of full-time, summer and part-time job listings are publicized exclusively to our students and our alumni through the Career Services Manager (CSM) online career information system.

 Additional opportunities to network with prospective employers abound, including numerous luncheons, receptions and dinners hosted by law firms just for first year NYU School of Law students.
-Forty five law firm events took place last spring alone!
+Over fifty law firm events took place last spring alone!
 We are always striving to develop creative strategies to make the circle of NYU School of Law employers wider and more diverse.
 We also hold an Alternative Careers Forum showcasing alumni who have transitioned to other industries.

 We regularly conduct "Effective Recruiting at NYU School of Law" meetings with law firms to increase their success in adding NYU School of Law graduates to their professional staffs.
-We also travel with the Dean to conduct hiring partner meetings with employers nationwide to cities such as Washington, D.C., Los Angeles, San Francisco, and Boston.
+We also travel with the Dean to conduct hiring partner meetings with employers nationwide to cities such as Washington, DC, Los Angeles, San Francisco, and Boston.

 All of these services and resources makes the Office of Career Services a busy and exciting place and our students receive advice and feedback on over 1200 resumes and letters and more.